rfabbri/vpe/README.md

 New collab working with the team needs to know

-  - most of the time: only the master branch, which already has proper VXD and VXL merged in
+  - Most of the time: nothing.
+The master branch already has proper VXD and VXL merged in.
   - If new collab wants to work on a feature, he needs to know the feature branch to work on VPE